jsanghavi4593/Student-Depression-Prediction-System-using-Machine-Learning/README.md

 ## Conclusion:

-In this assignment, multiple Machine Learning classification models were implemented and evaluated for the **Student Depression Prediction** problem.
+In this assignment, multiple Machine Learning classification models were implemented and evaluated for the **Student Depression Classification** problem.

 The performance comparison shows that **Logistic Regression** achieved the best overall balance of Accuracy, AUC, and MCC, indicating strong generalization capability.
 Ensemble models such as **Random Forest** and **XGBoost** also delivered robust and stable performance.